-Here is an overview of the components in the Cloud Pub/Sub system and how messages flow between them:
+The following is an overview of the components in the Pub/Sub system and how messages flow between them:

 - The service ensures that published messages are retained on behalf of subscriptions.
 A published message is retained for a subscription until it is acknowledged by any subscriber consuming messages from that subscription.

-- Cloud Pub/Sub forwards messages from a topic to all of its subscriptions, individually.
-Each subscription receives messages either by Cloud Pub/Sub pushing them to the subscriber's chosen endpoint, or by the subscriber pulling them from the service.
+- A subscriber receives messages either by Pub/Sub pushing them to the subscriber's chosen endpoint, or by the subscriber pulling them from the service.

-- When a message is acknowledged by the subscriber, it is removed from the subscription's message queue.
+- The service removes acknowledged messages from the subscription's message queue.

 Publisher and subscriber endpoints

-Publishers can be any application that can make HTTPS requests to googleapis.com: an App Engine app, a web service hosted on Google Compute Engine or any other third-party network, an installed app for desktop or mobile device, or even a browser.
+Publishers can be any application that can make HTTPS requests to pubsub.googleapis.com: an App Engine app, a web service hosted on Google Compute Engine or any other third-party network, an app installed on a desktop or mobile device, or even a browser.

-Pull subscribers can also be any application that can make HTTPS requests to googleapis.com.
+Pull subscribers can also be any application that can make HTTPS requests to pubsub.googleapis.com.

 Push subscribers must be Webhook endpoints that can accept POST requests over HTTPS.